antony-a1/ivory/doc/clarity.md

  * `ivory-extract`: Apis and tooling for getting data _out of_ an ivory store.
 Depends on core/storage for heavy lifting.
 Exposed via api.

  * `ivory-core`: fundamental data structures and interfaces that make ivory a feature store.
-Stores/Dictionaries/Facts, should depend on ivory storage interfaces for actual implementations.
+Stores/Dictionaries/Facts, should depend on ivory data interfaces for actual implementations.

  * `ivory-data`:  metadata, data storage interfaces, abstracts over HDFS/S3/HDFS+S3-SYNC/LOCAL/LOCAL+S3-SYNC/LOCAL+HDFS-SYNC, nothing specific to a feature store.